RaeKimie/be-nc-news/README.md

 ### :stars: Step2

-Let's get familiar with the npm scripts you need to run the test.
+Let's get familiar with the npm scripts.

 ```javascript
 //in package.json file